-This gold dress was inspired by my 17 yr old daughter, when she was elected to be Columbus Day Queen in 2009.
-I knew we would have many formal events over the next year, so I wanted to sew up some formal clothing.
-We're still in a recession after all.
-Normally I would go out and spend a couple of hundred on a new outfit, but no more of that.
-It was 40% off coupons at Joanne fabrics for me.
+This gold dress was inspired by my 17 yr old daughter.
+She was elected to be Columbus Day Queen in 2009 and I needed a dress.
+I knew we would have many formal events over the next year, so I decided to try my hand at sewing something formal.
+Normally I would go out and spend a couple of hundred on a new outfit, but this time I wanted to make it.

 I had planned all along to sew this Vogue pattern several times.
 I knew I wanted a summer dress or 3, and a formal dress or 4.
-We would have 12 formal events over the next year, so 4 would give me plenty of variety to switch off with.
+We would have 12 formal events over the next year, so 4 would give me plenty of variety.

 The fabric was not an easy choice.
 So far (on these 6 dresses from the Vogue pattern), I had used sheets, table cloths, napkins, curtains, clearance price fabric ($1 yard), or fabric I had owned for years.
 This time I was going to need to buy some fabric, probably not on clearance, but I did have my handy dandy 40% off coupon from Joanne's Fabrics.
 Still it is more nerve racking when it's time to cut into new fabric you just spent $50+, versus old sheets and curtains, and this is not an easy pattern.

 After much deliberation I settled on the gold.
-Originally I was planning to use the other side, which had a much more retro look to it, but after a crack from my husband about it looking like curtains, and several others liking the other side better, I flipped and went with the shiny gold side instead of the dull side with the horizontal grain.
-I lost a lot of the retro look I was going for, so i'm still not sure it was my favorite option.
+Originally I was planning to use the other side, which had a much more retro look to it, but after a crack from my husband about it looking like curtains.
+I flipped the fabric and went with the shiny gold side instead of the dull side with the horizontal grain.
+I lost a lot of the retro look I was going for but I still liked it.

 The dress came out well enough to wear, but throughout the evening the neck line got bigger and bigger.
 Long story short, I didn't stay stitch the neck line, so it stretched.
 Some fabrics can get away with it I guess, but not this one.